 Please note I am using the portable version of 2.4.0 on a computer where I don't have local admin rights.

-#2 Updated by marc-antoine chabot about 6 years ago
+#2 Updated by marc-antoine chabot over 6 years ago

 - File khmer_1.jpg added